Top of page

 Email: mackenzie.hoogshagen@emory.edu

-Advisors: Japp de Roode, David Civitello
+Advisors: Japp de Roode and David Civitello

 Research Interests: Mackenzie's research focuses on chemical ecology and energy budget modeling.
 She is interested in understanding how climate change may alter host-parasite interactions, and she uses monarch butterflies, their milkweed plants and their protozoan parasites as a model system.